antoine-cottineau/app_linker/readme.md

 # Organizing your app to handle deeplinks and push notifications

-This article presents a way to organize in a same module the code for handling deeplinks and the one for handling push notifications.
-The code that is presented is written in Swift and for iOS but the architecture of the module and the logic of the code can be transposed to other languages and plateforms.
+This article presents a way to organize in the same module the code for handling deeplinks and the code for handling push notifications.
+The code that is presented is written in Swift and for iOS but the architecture of the module and the logic of the code can be transposed to other languages and technologies.

 The code is available at https://github.com/antoine-cottineau/app_linker.